81 reasons The Career Change Accelerator will be the best investment of your life

 78. The opportunity to look within and think about what I would like from a “career” and from “life”.
 And to understand better what might make Monday mornings easier. – Vai, Nov 2016

 77. So much.
-The combination of internal reflection and knowing yourself, learning to take action and having a supportive Tribe of amazing people has been a powerful combination for me.
+The combination of internal reflection and knowing yourself, learning to take action and having a supportive group of amazing people has been a powerful combination for me.

 Previously, I looked at “what do I do with my life” as this one massive thing, which makes it incredibly intimidating to tackle.
 I’ve learnt to break this down into smaller pieces, using a number of frameworks we’ve been taught, and take small steps towards these.

-Finally, whenever I waiver, there is a whole Tribe of new friends to help me (and helping them also provides me with confidence that I can do things).
+Finally, whenever I waiver, there is a whole group of new friends to help me (and helping them also provides me with confidence that I can do things).

 No doubt so much more I can’t express adequately too…..
 Nov 2016